Conference program arranged by day

 Contacts: Craig Bethke, Jenny Druhan, University of Illinois, Brian Farrell, Aqueous Solutions Llc, Melika Sharifi, University of Notre Dame, Kate Maher, Stanford University

-Please join us for two days of hands-on training in reactive transport modeling using The Geochemist's Workbench®.
+(FULLY BOOKED) Please join us for two days of hands-on training in reactive transport modeling using The Geochemist's Workbench®.
 Following a fully hands-on format, you will learn to construct, trace, and interpret models of transport in reacting geochemical systems.
 Specific topics covered include: an introduction to geochemical modeling; transport in flowing groundwater; dual porosity models (stagnant zones); Kd, Freundlich, and Langmuir sorption; surface complexation; colloid-facilitated transport; reaction kinetics; biodegradation; dissolution and precipitation; microbial catalysis and growth; effective graphical presentation; and creating animation and video.
 The topics will be illustrated by the instructors through a series of case studies.

 Calcium Isotope Workshop – Building Community, Discussing Research Directions, and Evaluating New Technologies